ycm-core/YouCompleteMe/README.md

 information is displayed by YCM in the preview window, or if `completeopt` contains `popup`, in the info popup next to the completion menu.

-By deafult, if the info popup is in use, and there are more than 10 candidates, YCM will defer resolving candidates until they are selected in the completion menu.
+By default, if the info popup is in use, and there are more than 10 candidates, YCM will defer resolving candidates until they are selected in the completion menu.
 Otherwise, YCM must resolve the details upfront, which can be costly.